aiswaryamohan9622-hub/piR-LGBM/README.md

-# DeepMDA-piRNA --- Autoencoder + LightGBM for piRNA--Disease Association Prediction
+# Autoencoder + LightGBM for piRNA--Disease Association Prediction

 This project implements a deep learning + gradient boosting framework for predicting **piRNA--disease associations**.